hlrs-vis/vineyard-segmentation/README.md

 * Epoch
 * Training-Testing ratio of dataset

+## Known Issues
+1. Model Loading Under Development
+The current version of the program supports dataset loading, training on the dataset, saving trained models, and generating Inferential images.
+However, the functionality to load pre-trained models and directly utilize them for inference is still under development and not yet fully operational.

+2. Memory Overload with Large Datasets
+When dealing with large datasets, there is a potential risk of memory overload during processing, which may result in the program failing to execute as expected.
+Users are advised to monitor memory usage and consider using smaller datasets or implementing data batching strategies to mitigate this issue.

+3. Incomplete Multi-GPU Support with TensorFlow MultiWorkerMirroredStrategy The program successfully utilizes TensorFlow's MultiWorkerMirroredStrategy to speed up training on a single node with a single GPU.
+While multiple GPUs across different nodes can currently communicate and initialize properly, full synchronization and multi-GPU parallelism have not yet been achieved.
+As a result, multi-node GPU training is not yet fully supported.

 ## Reference
 Ronneberger, O., Fischer, P., & Brox, T. (2015).
 U-net: Convolutional networks for biomedical image segmentation.
 In Medical image computing and computer-assisted intervention–MICCAI 2015: 18th international conference, Munich, Germany, October 5-9, 2015, proceedings, part III 18 (pp. 234-241).
 Springer International Publishing.